Our department is pleased to announce new curriculum requirements starting Fall 2021. Degree plans are availble for both new and existing curricula.

 Teacher Certification in Secondary English provides prospective teachers with the attitudes, content, pedagogical knowledge and skills necessary for a teaching career in middle or high school.
-The curriculum immerses students in the English Language Arts content area, balancing preparatory pedagogical courses with direct application of knowledge and skills through meaning field experiences.
+The curriculum immerses students in the English Language Arts content area, balancing preparatory pedagogical courses with direct application of knowledge and skills through meaningful field experiences.

 Teaching English as a Second Language Certificate